renatadev/the-period-hub/README.md

 This project was born as a result of developing a website as final project for **CodeFirst:Girls** by *Joanna Zamarbide* and *Renata Guerra.*

+You can access The Period Hub website by clicking [here.](https://renatajarmova.github.io/the-period-hub/index.html)